 The USA represents the highest number of downloading users on the BIMobject marketplace.
 Brazil is the runner-up on our list, closely followed by Mexico.
-The amount of downloading users in Mexico and Brazil are likely to surge as both nations’ BIM mandates and strategies crystallise in years to come.
+The amount of downloading users in Mexico and Brazil is likely to surge as both nations’ BIM mandates and strategies crystallize in years to come.

 Next on the list is Russia – a nation that’ll mandate BIM for all public procurements as of 2022.
 India is just behind the bicontinental federation, closely followed by Spanish designers who take 8th place.